West Boathouse, Glasgow Green

 Our project seeks to adapt and convert the semi-detached clubhouses into a shared and accessible Boathouse that serves the users of Glasgow Green and wider community groups in the future, as well as it has served the rowing clubs in the past.

 Clydesdale Amateur Rowing Club – established in 1857.
 A Scottish Charitable Incorporated Organisation since March 2015.

 Clyde Amateur Rowing Club – established in 1865.
 An unincorporated organisation.

 Over the course of 2017, GBPT will be undertaking the Development Period for the project.
 Supported by consultants and volunteers from the rowing clubs, the project team will work on: surveys, reports, consultation, design development, business planning, equality planning, activity development, interpretation planning, extensive engagement and fundraising – all to help develop the project proposals further, to ensure the completed project gives the building and its users a future that benefits the wider community.
-If the project develops as we anticipate, we hope to be on-site in 2018!
+If the project develops as we anticipate, we hope to be on-site in late 2018!

 Architects: ARPL Architects

 Heritage Activity and Interpretation Planner: Northlight Heritage

 Equality Diversity and Inclusion Planning: Glasgow Womens Library

 The Heritage Lottery Fund has announced its support for the redevelopment of the Category B listed West Boathouse on Glasgow Green, with a First Round Pass for a Heritage Grant of £1.212m including development funding of £121,900 for Glasgow Building Preservation Trust to develop their proposals further.